 Right now, Facebook relies on independent fact-checkers to verify controversial content.
 If they determine that something is fake or misleading, the network will limit its distribution — so it won’t show up in your news feed.
 If you do see a photo or video that’s been flagged as false, it’ll be labeled as such.

 But the system doesn’t always work: Zuckerberg said the Pelosi video “got more distribution than our policies allowed” and was able to spread across Facebook over the course of more than a day before fact-checkers could flag it as false, something Zuckerberg called an “execution mistake on our side.”
-The company still hasn’t removed the video, and Zuckerberg said Facebook has to be cautious about when and how it removes content.
+The company still hasn’t removed the video, and Zuckerberg said

 The Pelosi video was a more basic form of a deepfake that made her seem like she was slurring her words by cutting it up and slowing it down.
 Zuckerberg said that simple edits that eliminate context or change speed or pitch aren’t quite at the level of advanced deepfakes.